friendsofagape/mt2414docs/source/index.html.md

 </aside>

 # Submit Translated Tokens
-To submit the translated tokens back to the server, `/uploadtokentransltion` api can be called.
+Once the translation of the tokens is completed, user can upload it back to the server.
 The translated tokens must be in either `xls` or in `xlsx` (preferred) format.

-In order to upload the translated tokens, user must specify the target language.
+In order to upload the translated tokens, user must specify the [source language](./#get-source-language-list), [version](./#version) and [revision](./#revision) number along with the target language.

 ## List of target languages
 To get the list of currently available target languages, use `/languagelist` api.